 Simmie’s departures back to Boston always seem to come too quickly but they are never permanent.
 Mama Simba always returns shortly to the watoto (children).
 And she is always greeted with enormous smiles and big hearts.

-Countless trips later, she has earned four names.
-The children call her “Auntie Simmie” or “Mum,” the respected patrons of the Kiserian community call her “Mama Africa,” but she is called “Mama Simba” by those who have inflicted harm among the children in one way or another.
+Countless trips later, the children call her "Mum" or “Auntie Simmie” but she is called “Mama Simba” by those who have inflicted harm among the children in one way or another.
 Simba means lion.
 It is a good name.
 She fiercely protects her cubs.